 Cindy Kane is a visiting lecturer for the Department of Counselor Education.
 She earned a Master's Degree in Student Personnel Administration in Higher Education from New York University in 1994.
 Cindy has served in positions of varying responsibility in student affairs at St. Peter's College, Seton Hall University, and Bridgewater State University.
 She has served as Director of Student Involvement & Leadership at Bridgewater since July of 2001.
 An active volunteer and leader within the National Association for Campus Activities, she is a regular consultant and presenter on topics relating to leadership education.

-Beth Moriarty is a visiting lecturer in the Department of Counselor Education.
+Beth Moriarty is the Student Affairs Program Director and a part-time faculty member in the Department of Counselor Education.
 She earned her Ed.D. in Educational Leadership from Johnson and Wales University and her Master's of Science Degree in Human Development, Counseling and Family Studies from the University of Rhode Island.
 Dr. Moriarty has held positions within the field of residence life and housing for the past eighteen years.
 She has been employed at Bridgewater State University since July 1993, and has been the Director of Residence Life and Housing since July 2001.

 Amanda Barudin is a Licensed Mental Health Counselor who earned her master's degree in clinical and counseling psychology from William Paterson University and her bachelor's degree in psychology from Western New England University.
 Ms. Barudin has worked in community mental health agencies as well as private practice and has experience counseling children, adolescents, and adults suffering from various mental health disorders.
 She has also provided clinical supervision to counselors, while collaborating with local and state agencies to ensure that individuals and families are able to access appropriate mental health services.